freekrai/directed-stack/README.md

 Not a fan of bits of the stack?
 Fork it, change it, and use `npx create-remix --template your/repo`!
 Make it your own.

 ## Quickstart

+Follow this [tutorial](https://codedgeekery.com/blog/directed-stack) to get started with the Directed Stack, there's a more in-depth step by step guide coming shortly.

 Click this button to create a [Gitpod](https://gitpod.io) workspace with the project set up, Postgres started, and Fly pre-installed